RelaxTimee/BEC.github.io/README.md

-BangRak Entrepreneur Club Website
+🌐 BangRak Entrepreneur Club Website

-Official website for BangRak Entrepreneur Club Unite (BEC), built to present the club, event information, guest speakers, judges, agenda, sponsors, and community mission in a polished single-page experience.
+Official website for BangRak Entrepreneur Club Unite (BEC) — designed to deliver a modern, polished, and engaging single-page experience that showcases the club’s identity, events, and entrepreneurial ecosystem.

-Website Development Info
+👨‍💻 Website Development

 This website was proudly developed by:

-Name: Pawit Panyasuphapong (Team)
+Pawit Panyasuphapong (Team)
-Email:
-pawitteam201810@gmail.com
+📧 pawitteam201810@gmail.com

-Date Completed: 26 June 2025
+📅 Completed on: 26 June 2025

-Project Description
+📌 Project Overview

-This web project was created for BangRak Entrepreneur Club Unite with the goal of providing an engaging and informative platform for users.
-The website highlights entrepreneurship activities, knowledge-sharing sessions, speakers, judges, sponsors, and networking opportunities for students and young entrepreneurs.
+This project was created to serve as the official digital platform for BangRak Entrepreneur Club Unite (BEC).

+The goal is to provide users with a seamless and engaging experience while exploring:

+🚀 Entrepreneurial activities
+🎤 Guest speakers & judges
+📅 Event agendas & schedules
+🤝 Networking opportunities
+🏆 Sponsors & partnerships
+🌍 Community vision & mission

+The design focuses on clarity, accessibility, and visual impact, making it ideal for students and young entrepreneurs.

-Technologies Used
+🛠️ Technologies Used
-React.js
+⚛️ React.js
-Vite
+⚡ Vite
-HTML5, CSS3, and JavaScript (ES6+)
-Tailwind CSS
+🎨 Tailwind CSS
-React Icons
+🧩 React Icons
+🌐 HTML5, CSS3, JavaScript (ES6+)
-ESLint
+🧹 ESLint
-Git and GitHub
+🔧 Git & GitHub
-Getting Started
+🚀 Getting Started
-Install dependencies:
+Install dependencies
 npm install
-Run the local development server:
+Run development server
 npm run dev
-Build for production:
+Build for production
 npm run build
-Run lint checks:
+Run lint checks
 npm run lint
-License
+📜 License

-All content and code are Copyright 2025 Pawit Panyasuphapong (Team).
+© 2025 Pawit Panyasuphapong (Team)
+All rights reserved.

-Unauthorized reproduction or commercial use is prohibited without written permission.
+Unauthorized reproduction, distribution, or commercial use of this project is strictly prohibited without prior written permission.